 Take a high-quality curcumin supplement

 Thousands of studies show the incredible fast acting, inflammation fighting capabilities of curcumin, the active ingredient found in turmeric root.
-Make sure your curcumin supplement includes only natural ingredients, and has the necessary support ingredients — like a healthy oil, a natural absorption agent, and curcumin converted to its most bioavailable form — to make sure this inflammation fighting powerhouse is able to be absorbed by your body and promote normal inflammation responses.
+Make sure your curcumin supplement includes only natural ingredients, and has the necessary support ingredients — like a healthy oil, a natural absorption agent, and curcumin converted to its most bioavailable form — to make sure this powerhouse ingredient is able to be absorbed by your body and promote normal inflammation responses.

 Care for your colon

 You can easily eliminate a few extra pounds just by eating fiber-rich fruits and vegetables daily.
 Coupled with exercise, your colon will thank you and you will feel lighter and more energetic, not to mention addressing belly bloat, constipation issues, gas, and cramping.

 Hydration is key to ridding the body of inflammation.
 Drinking half your body weight in ounces of clean, filtered or spring water daily helps to flush out toxins and decrease inflammation.

 You can beat inflammation!
 Don’t let something like chronic inflammation, which is controllable and preventable, make you feel achy and heavy.
 All you have to do is make a few simple changes each day and keep consistent.
 You won’t believe how much better you feel.